anycable/anycable-rails/docs/compatibility.md

 ## Runtime checks

-AnyCable provides a way to enforce compatibility through runtime checks.
+AnyCable Rails provides a way to enforce compatibility through runtime checks.

 Runtime checks are monkey-patches which raise exceptions (`AnyCable::CompatibilityError`) when AnyCable-incompatible code is called.